Scaffold-Stark/speedrunstark/README.md

 📱 Open <http://localhost:3000> to see the app.

 > 👩‍💻 Rerun `yarn deploy` whenever you want to deploy new contracts to the frontend.
-If you haven't made any contract changes, you can run `yarn deploy --reset` for a completely fresh deploy.
+If you haven't made any contract changes, you can run `yarn deploy:no-reset` for a completely fresh deploy.
 ><br/>`yarn deploy` always resets contracts.
 If you don't want it to reset, use yarn `deploy:no-reset`.

 ---